-- The Corporate Affairs Team will hold a register of interests; Directors, Officers, Members and Employees have a responsibility to keep this register up to date and will be required to update their register of interests annually. - The Corporate Affairs Team will hold a register of related parties declaration; Directors, Officers, Members and Employees must declare interests of first-degree relatives if there is any chance that an actual or perceived conflict of interest might exist.
-For the purposes of this policy a firstdegree relative is defined as parents, wife, husband, children and siblings; Directors, Officers, Members and Employees have a responsibility to keep this register up to date and will be required to update their register of related parties declaration annually. - Individuals will not be allowed to speak at any YORLMC meetings until their signed annual declaration of interests and completed annual register of related parties declaration has been received by the Corporate Affairs Team. - At the beginning of every YORLMC meeting attendees will be given the opportunity to express any potential conflicts of interest pertaining to items on the agenda - Should a Director, Officer, Member or Employee declare an interest, at the beginning or during the meeting, that might be perceived as a potential conflict, the meeting will decide whether that individual should participate in the debate, remain silent during the debate or withdraw completely. - Having declared interests, individuals will be scored against a simple scoring system.
-If above a certain score, - Officers and members will be expected to discuss their interests with the LMC Chair (or Deputy Chair if it involves the Chair) to decide whether they should consider standing down from one of their positions. - Directors and employees will be expected to discuss their interests with the Chief Executive (or Board Chair if it involves the Chief Executive) to decide whether they should consider standing down from one of their positions.

-- By default, GPs that hold a Board position on a Clinical Commissioning Group may also be members of an LMC Committee but are not eligible to stand as an Officer of an LMC Committee. - By default, members are not eligible for an Officer seat if they are members of another LMC. - In the event that a Committee believes a Member has not declared a conflict of interest or a dispute arises as to whether or not a conflict of interest exists, this will be considered by a panel comprising the Chair and Deputy Chair of the opposite Committee of YORLMC (i.e. the Bradford & Airedale LMC or the North Yorkshire LMC).
-The panel will reach a decision and, if considered appropriate, apply sanctions.
-The decision of the panel is final and not open to appeal. - In the event that the Board of YORLMC believes an employee has not declared a conflict of interest or a dispute arises as to whether or not a conflict of interest exists, this will be considered by a panel comprising the Chief Executive and Board Chair.
-If it involves the Chief Executive or Board Chair this will be considered by a panel comprising of other members of the Executive Committee.
+- The Corporate Affairs Team will hold a register of representatives' interests - Representatives must also declare interests of first-degree relatives if there is any chance that an actual or perceived conflict of interest might exist.
+For the purposes of this policy a first-degree relative is defined as parents, wife, husband, children and siblings. - Representatives will have a responsibility to keep this register up to date - Representatives will be required to update their declaration of interests every year. - Representatives will not be allowed to speak at committee meetings until their signed annual declaration of interests has been received by the Corporate Affairs Team. - At the beginning of each committee meeting representatives will be given the opportunity to express any potential conflicts of interest pertaining to items on the agenda - Should a member declare an interest, at the beginning or during the meeting, that might be perceived as a potential conflict, the meeting will decide whether that member should participate in the debate, remain silent during the debate or withdraw completely - Having declared interests, representatives will be scored against a simple scoring system.
+If above a certain score, representatives will be expected to discuss their interests with the Chief Executive and Chair (or Vice-Chair if it involves the Chair) to decide whether they should consider standing down from one of their positions. - By default, GPs that hold a Board position on a Clinical Commissioning Group may also be members of the Committee but are not eligible to stand as an Officer of the Branches. - In the event that a Committee believes a Member has not declared a conflict of interest or a dispute arises as to whether or not a conflict of interest exists, this will be considered by a panel comprising YORLMC's Chief Executive and the Chair and Vice Chair of the opposite Branch of YORLMC (ie the Bradford & Airedale Branch or the North Yorkshire Branch).
 The panel will reach a decision and, if considered appropriate, apply sanctions.
 The decision of the panel is final and not open to appeal.